Welcome to Mortgage Bridge | Bad Credit and Low Credit Score Mortgages Specialist

 • Follow

-Important Information
+Important information

-The content on this website has been written to ensure it is accurate, current and reliable.
-It is for general information purposes only and does not constitute personalised financial or mortgage advice.
+The content on this website is provided for general information purposes only.
+It is not tailored to your individual circumstances and does not constitute personalised financial or mortgage advice.

-Please note that as a mortgage is secured against your property, your home may be repossessed if you do not keep up with repayments.
+As a mortgage is secured against your property, your home may be repossessed if you do not keep up with repayments.

-Mortgage Bridge is a trading name of MORTGAGE BRIDGE LTD, a company registered in England under number 14154641.
+Mortgage Bridge is a trading name of MORTGAGE BRIDGE LTD, registered in England under company number 14154641.

-Registered Office: 9A Leicester Road, Wigston, United Kingdom, LE18 1NR.
+9A Leicester Road, Wigston, United Kingdom, LE18 1NR.

-Home | Mortgage Guides | Trustpilot | Get Started | Privacy Policy
+Home Mortgage Guides Mortgage Calculators Case Studies FAQs Trustpilot Get Started Privacy Policy

 Manage Consent